 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

-But, on January 1st, 2017, the government announced that they wouldn’t close the warehouses.
-They allow retailers to continue this practice in the future.
-But, they set up a new import tax.
+In the end, on January 1st, 2017, the government announced that they wouldn’t close the warehouses.
+Retailers would be allowed to continue their activities but a new tax on imported products was created.

-The government allowed the creation of 5 new zones to be located « bonded warehouses » in Dalian, Hefei, Chengdu, Qingdao and Suzhou.
+The government allowed the creation of 5 new zones for these « bonded warehouses » in Dalian, Hefei, Chengdu, Qingdao, and Suzhou.

-A BEAUTIFUL FUTURE VIEW IS OPENING FOR CHINA CROSS-BORDER E-COMMERCE
+A BEAUTIFUL FUTURE FOR CHINA CROSS BORDER E-COMMERCE

-The Chinese consumers are more and more informed.
-They want quality and foreign products are a synonym of quality.
-The China cross-border e-commerce market is expected to grow significantly.
+Chinese consumers are more and more informed.
+They want quality and foreign products as a synonym of quality.
+The China cross border e-commerce market is expected to grow significantly.

 The Chinese ministry of commerce announced that cross-border e-commerce reached 6.5 trillion yuan in 2016.
 They also said that they plan an annual growth of 30 percent in the next few years with more than 58 million consumers buying via cross-border e-commerce.

 This market will more than double by 2020.
 It’s a very good perspective for cross-border e-commerce and many platforms are gaining in popularity.

 The Chinese cross-border shoppers are mostly coming from the middle class.
 They are young, around 30 years old.
 A thing very astonishing: the largest portion of these shoppers are males.
 According to the report of the China E-commerce Research center, males represent 62.6% of cross-border e-commerce shoppers.
 Your target lives mostly in big cities such as; Shanghai, Beijing, Hangzhou, Guangzhou, and Shenzhen.
 Growth is also present in smaller cities.